 - Robert Half: 80% of hiring managers agree that receiving thank-you emails after an interview is helpful in the hiring process.

-This means that 31% of qualified candidates didn't send any type of follow-up email after their interview.
+31% of qualified candidates didn't send follow-up emails after their interview.

 It takes about 5-minutes to complete this note.
-It's clear job seekers should spend a few minutes to send one once the interview is complete.
+Job seekers should spend a few minutes sending one once the interview is complete.

 When to send your thank-you email/thank you letter

-It's best to send your thank-you email message within the first 24 hours of your first interview being complete.
-Even if that means you took your interview on a Friday.
+It's best to send your thank-you email message within the first 24 hours of completing your first interview, even if your interview was on a Friday.

 Presume the interview took place at 3 pm on a Friday.
 Send an interview thank you note immediately after the interview.

 The hiring manager might have more interviews to perform.
-Regardless, they'll see your email and it can help to show enthusiasm and excitement for the job opportunity.
+Regardless, they'll see your email, and it can help show enthusiasm and excitement for the job opportunity.

 How to Write a Short Thank You Email After an Interview

-Here's how to write an effective and short interview thank-you note.
+Here's how to write a practical and short interview thank-you note.